facelessuser/ColorHelper/docs/usage.md

 ## Multiconf

-Certain settings that lend them self better to be setting up per OS or per host will be configured to use multiconf.
-Multiconf is a library that will parse a setting as a normal setting or a per os and/or per host setting (if configured properly).
+Certain settings that lend them self better to be setting up per OS or per host will be configured to use `multiconf`.  `multiconf` is a library that will parse a setting as a normal setting or a per OS and/or per host setting (if configured properly).
 For the settings that have this enabled, you can optionally use the format below to specify the setting per OS or per host.

-The optional multiconf format requires a dictionary with a special identifier `#multiconf#`  and a list of dictionaries identified by a qualifier of the form
+The optional `multiconf` format requires a dictionary with a special identifier `#multiconf#`  and a list of dictionaries identified by a qualifier of the form

 ```js